ZihanRashid666/Calculator/README.md

 • Git Config for email : git config --global user.email "zihanrob@gmail.com"

-• To create new branch : git checkout -b fix-csv-manipulation

 • To check all branch : git branch

 • To edit code : code .